Gender in German: What It Is and How to Identify It Correctly

-To help you wrap your head around the idea of genders in German, we’ve created a handy questionnaire.
-You can ask yourself the questions we’ve gathered below to figure out the gender of practically any noun in German.
+You can use the questions below to figure out the gender of practically any noun in German.

-Grammatical gender is thought to have originated with language and evolved with it.
-English originally did have genders, but as it evolved, those genders disappeared.
+Grammatical gender is thought to have evolved with language.
+English originally had genders as well, but as it evolved, those genders disappeared.

-As we mentioned, gender is critical to the German language, specifically in terms of grammatical structures.
-There are various concepts that rely on the gender of German nouns, such as adjective endings, articles, pronouns and plural forms, to name a few.
+This grammatical rule is critical to the German language, however, as various grammatical structures rely on the gender of nouns—such as adjective endings, articles, pronouns and plural forms, to name a few.